Propo41/bookify/README.md

 ## Contributing

-Read our [contributing guide](https://github.com/Propo41/bookify/blob/develop/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Bookify.
+Read our [contributing guide](https://github.com/Propo41/bookify/blob/develop/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to QuickMeet.

 ## Reference